Here are the answers to some of the questions about Limmud Festival that people have been asking, and more info on how you can get involved.

 We will have clear signage and maps on site to enable easy navigation, which we review and update every year with our enhanced knowledge and experience of running Festival on this site.

 What about the programme?

-The programme is shaping up to be just as amazing and engaging as ever.
+The programme will be just as amazing and engaging as ever.
 We have a variety of programming and social spaces to meet different needs and styles of session.
 From lectures, panel debates and discussions, to workshops, classes and discos, there will be something for everyone.
-Click here to keep an eye on our programme page for presenter announcements and follow us on Facebook, Twitter and Instagram to keep up to date with the latest news.
+Click here to explore our programme for 2023 and follow us on Facebook, Twitter and Instagram to keep up to date with the latest news.

 Can I present a session?

 It is a core Limmud value that all presenters are participants and all participants can be presenters.

 For this reason, any participant can choose to offer a session when booking their Festival place by simply checking the “I would like to present a session” box on the registration form, and submitting the follow-up forms that will be automatically sent out when booking is completed.
 We will do our best to ensure that those who offer to present a session at Limmud Festival will be included in the programme.

 The deadline for applying to present a session is 9th October 2023.
 For more information, please email firstname.lastname@example.org.